Skip to main content

 No. UAE nationals (Emirati passport holders) can enter Serbia visa-free for up to 90 days within any 180-day period.
 No advance application, e-visa, or border fee is required.
 Simply present your valid UAE passport at the border.

-Can I enter Serbia with a Schengen visa?
+Can I enter Serbia with a Schengen, UK, or US visa?

 Is Serbia in the Schengen Area or the EU?